Qziem/reason-react-document-title/README.md

 When component is unmounted, document.title value will be set to empty string.

-If find any problems or have improvement idea, feel free to create issue on github :)
+If find any problems or have improvement idea, feel free to create issue :)